 The cows are the heart of the farm!
 Brookford’s milking herd includes about 70 head of mixed, colorful breeds.
 You will find a good deal of Jersey in there, but also Normande, Brown Swiss, Guernsey, Ayrshire, Dutch Belted, and a touch of Holstein.
 Though these breeds all have different characteristics, they are all usually very curious and gentle.
 Every one is given a name starting with the same first letter as her mother.

-From May through November our cows are intensively rotated through our pastures and fed a small ration of organic grain in the milking parlor.
-The cows are never fed soy or corn silage.
+From May through November our cows are intensively rotated through our pastures.
+Our cows are 100% grass fed.

 Through the winter they are mostly in the barn being fed bales of dry hay and wet “haylage”—bales that are wrapped wet and allowed to ferment into a sort of cow sauerkraut!
 Our cattle have access to free choice minerals, including organic kelp meal.
 They also enjoy our own organic certified vegetables - ranging from radishes, kale to sweet potatoes!
 Brookford milk is always free of antibiotics, and we do not treat our animals with any hormones.
 When our animals get sick, we use a combination of herbal and homeopathic treatments to aid in their speedy recovery.